 Ness Lafoy graduated from the Bartlett, UCL with an MArch (Distinction) degree in Architecture in 2017.
 During her time in Unit 11, with tutors Mark Smout and Laura Allen, she enjoyed challenging pre-conceived notions of preservation and typology generation.
-She has previously worked at Moxon Architects and currently works at Haptic Architects in London and as a research assistant for Smout Allen.
-Ness also completed her BSc at the Bartlett, under the tutelage of Rhys Cannon & Ben Addy, graduating with a first class honours and was awarded the RIBA Bronze Presidents Medal and the Fitzroy Robinson Drawing Prize.
-Ness is a founding member of the experimental design collective 'The Bakerloos' and a regular contributor to Volume 64. more info
+She has previously worked at Moxon Architects and as a research assistant for Smout Allen.
+Ness currently works at Haptic Architects in London and as a Y1 Design tutor at the Bartlett.
+Ness also completed her BSc at UCL, graduating with a first class honours and was awarded the RIBA Bronze Presidents Medal and the Fitzroy Robinson Drawing Prize. . more info

 Agostino Nickl studied, practiced and taught in Hamburg and Hanover before coming to London, where he graduated under Laura Allen and Mark Smout in Unit 11.
 Agostino enjoys working in process-driven explorations that challenge preexisting architectural notions.
 His student projects build on the rich legacy of computer games such as The Sims and Pokémon Go, as well as on existing and newly developed manufacturing techniques.
 His work was awarded with the Sir Bannister Fletcher Medal and the Bartlett School of Architecture Medal in 2017 and the Saint Gobain Innovation Prize in 2016.
-Agostino is a contributor at the student-run platform Volume 64 and one of the initiators of the collective The Bakerloos. more info
+Agostino is currently working at Arup and as a Y1 Architectural Media tutor at the Bartlett. more info

 Chris graduated from the Bartlett School of Architecture in 2017 with an MArch (Distinction.)
 Under the tutelage of Mark Smout and Laura Allen in Unit 11, his research and resulting design projects have focussed on archiving intangible digital heritage.
 He completed his undergraduate degree at Leeds university, graduating with a first class honours and was shortlisted for the RIBA Bronze presidents medal.
 Chris currently works at TP Bennet Architects in London.
-He is a founding member of The Bakerloos alongside Johanna, Agostino and Ness and is a contributor to Volume 64, a student-run drawing platform. more info
+He is a contributor to Volume 64, a student-run drawing platform. more info